Council on Aging Board

 Our front line of volunteers includes the members of the COA Board who are appointed to three-year terms by the Dalton Select Board to review the policies and recommend programs through establishing a five year plan.
 Board members assist with or oversee the activities of the Council on Aging stepping in as administration in order for paid staff to participate in training and bring back new and innovative practices.
 All of these folks are active in one or more of our programs.
 Current members are in the Appointed Officers list maintained by Town Clerk’s office.
 Board meetings are posted and open to the public and are held on the second Wednesday of each month at 6:00 PM at the Dalton Senior Center.

 Andrea Lassor – Clerk

-Yvonne Washburn – Assistant Clerk
+Yvonne Washburn – Vice Clerk

 Volunteers are the heart of the Council on Aging and Senior Center.
 It is through these caring and giving people we are able to make such an impact on the community.
 There are good people doing good works at the Senior Center and locations throughout the town.

 This group was formed to plan and present programs at the Senior Center along with staff.
 Those who have an interest in identifying potential activities, assisting in the execution of ongoing and special events should attend.

 Bridges Together Senior volunteers participate in a 6 week curriculum with local elementary school students in the classroom to “bridge” the generations.
 In today’s world, families often live across country/world away from each other and youth and seniors alike miss out on experiencing each other.
 This program builds an understanding of age for both generations and a lifetime of impact!